readium/readium-js-viewer/README.md

 * `npm run dist` (Chrome extension and cloud reader, including the lite / no-library variant)

+**Plugins integration:**

+When invoking the `npm run build` command, the generated `build-output` folder contains RequireJS module bundles that include the default plugins specified in `readium-js/readium-js-shared/plugins/plugins.cson` (see the `readium-js/readium-js-shared/PLUGINS.md` documentation).
+Developers can override the default plugins configuration by using an additional file called `plugins-override.cson`.
+This file is git-ignored (not persistent in the Git repository), which means that Readium's default plugins configuration is never at risk of being mistakenly overridden by developers, whilst giving developers the possibility of creating custom builds on their local machines.

 ## RequireJS bundle optimisation

 Note that by default, compiled RequireJS bundles are minified / mangled / uglify-ed.
 You can force the build process to generate non-compressed Javascript bundles by setting the `RJS_UGLY` environment variable to "no" or "false" (any other value means "yes" / "true").